What is a USPTO Registered Patent Agent?

 Patent Agents help inventors (or applicants) seek patent protection for their inventions.
 There are two phases/stages of patenting services involved in seeking patent protection for your invention.
 The first phase/stage is filing for patent pending status.
 The second phase/stage is patent application prosecution.
 Patent prosecution is all the follow up correspondence with the patent office.

 The first phase/stage, in seeking patent protection is filing for patent protection.
 Filing for patent protection includes four patenting service activities.
 All four actions are needed to properly file and get an invention patent pending.
-Patent agent services for filing a patent application include: prior art searching, patentability study, patent application writing, and patent application filing.
+USPTO Registered Patent Agent services for filing a patent application include: prior art searching, patentability study, patent application writing, and patent application filing.

 The second phase/stage in seeking patent protection is patent prosecution.
 Patent prosecution is communicating with the patent office about the patent application.
 This communication usually takes one of four forms.
-A patent agent can provide services for all four: responses to office actions, amendments, new and revised claims, and examiner interviews.
+A USPTO Registered Patent Agent can provide services for all four: responses to office actions, amendments, new and revised claims, and examiner interviews.
 For other protection services see our patent application prosecution page.

 For new and existing products and processes, patenting services includes all activities needed to determine whether a product or process infringes on the intellectual property of others, or is free to operate.
-Patent agents can provide all needed patenting services needed to determine whether or not a product or process will infringe or is free to operate.
+USPTO Registered Patent Agents can provide all needed patenting services to determine whether or not a product or process will infringe or is free to operate.